-The net position increased \$128,351 to \$40.8 million in fiscal year 2013, up from \$40.6 million in fiscal year 2012.
-Net position invested in capital assets decreased \$164,014, reflecting depreciation on capital assets.
-Unrestricted net position increased by \$1.5 million or 9%.
+This table summarizes the net position of the Agency and reflects the net position decrease of \$666,404 to \$40.1 million in fiscal year 2014 from \$40.8 million in fiscal year 2013.
+Net position invested in capital assets increased \$35,578, reflecting the net of assets additions and depreciation on capital assets.
 Approximately 14% of the Agency's net position reflects its investment in capital assets (e.g., land, building, machinery, and equipment).
 The Agency uses these capital assets to provide services to the Agency; consequently, these assets are not available for future spending.
+The decrease in Restricted Net Position of \$1.4 million mainly consists of the State Water Project expenses exceeding revenues, but includes an offset from the increases in the Green Valley and Ulatis funds.
+The reserves in these three funds are restricted because they are obligated to be spent within their respective funds.
+The Unrestricted Net Position is a resource that can be used for transactions relating to the general operations of the Agency and increased by \$714,729 primarily due to the revenues exceeding the expenditures for the Solano Project.